posit-dev/positron/extensions/positron-python/.github/test_plan.md

   - [ ] other frameworks disabled in workspace settings
 - [ ] `Configure Unit Tests` does not close if it loses focus
 - [ ] Cancelling configuration does not leave incomplete settings
+- [ ] The first `"request": "test"` entry in launch.json is used for running unit tests

 </details>